 You can make a difference for families participating in special needs adoptions.

 Heart of Adoptions Alliance, Inc.

 Heart of Adoptions Alliance, Inc. is a non-profit 501(c)3 organization that is Hague Accredited to complete international adoptions.
 In addition to international work, we promote adoption education through our dedication to assisting families facing an unplanned pregnancy by providing resources and support.
-Heart of Adoptions Alliance, Inc. also works to provide grant to families needing assistance with the costs of adoption, when possible.
+Heart of Adoptions Alliance, Inc. also works to provide grants to families needing assistance with the costs of adoption, when possible.